-Interconnected VoIP providers, like the Company, are required to offer 911 emergency calling capabilities similar to those available to subscribers of traditional switched phone lines.
-Moreover, interconnected VoIP providers, like the Company, were required to distribute stickers and labels warning customers of the limitations associated with accessing emergency services through an interconnected VoIP service, as well as notify and to obtain affirmative acknowledgement from their customers that customers were aware of the differences between the emergency calling capabilities offered by interconnected VoIP providers as compared to traditional, wireline providers of telephone service.
+Interconnected VoIP providers, like us, are required by the FCC to offer 911 emergency calling capabilities similar to those available to subscribers of traditional switched phone lines.
+Moreover, interconnected VoIP providers were required to distribute stickers and labels warning customers of the limitations associated with accessing emergency services through an interconnected VoIP service, as well as notify and to obtain affirmative acknowledgement from our customers that customers were aware of the differences between the emergency calling capabilities offered by interconnected VoIP providers as compared to traditional, wireline providers of telephone service.
 The FCC's Enforcement Bureau released an order stating that the Enforcement Bureau will not pursue enforcement against interconnected VoIP providers that have received affirmative acknowledgement from at least 90% of their subscribers.
-The Company has received affirmative acknowledgement from substantially all of its customers and has substantially satisfied this requirement of this rule.
+We have received affirmative acknowledgement from substantially all of our customers and have substantially satisfied this requirement of the rule.

-Like many interconnected VoIP providers, the Company currently cannot offer VoIP E911 services that route emergency calls in a manner consistent with the FCC rules for all of its customers.
-The Company is addressing this issue with its VoIP E911 Solution providers.
-On November 28, 2005, the Company began routing certain 911 calls to a national emergency call center.
+Like many interconnected VoIP providers, we currently cannot offer VoIP E911 services that route emergency calls in a manner consistent with the FCC rules for all of our customers.
+We are addressing this issue with our VoIP E911 Solution providers.
+On November 28, 2005, we began routing certain 911 calls to a national emergency call center.
 The emergency dispatchers in this national call center utilize the location information provided to route the call to the correct PSAP or first responder.
-The FCC may determine that the Company's VoIP E911 solution for these customers does not satisfy the requirements of the VoIP E911 order because, in some instances, the Company will not be able to connect 8x8 subscribers directly to a PSAP.
-In this case, the FCC could require the Company to disconnect a significant number of subscribers.
-The effect of such disconnections or any enforcement action initiated by the FCC or other state agency against the Company could have a material adverse effect on the Company's financial position, results of operations and cash flows.
+The FCC may determine that our VoIP E911 solution for these customers does not satisfy the requirements of the VoIP E911 order because, in some instances, we will not be able to connect our subscribers directly to a PSAP.
+As of April 5, 2007, we provided emergency calling services to 100% of our subscribers located in the United States and 91% of these subscribers are supported with either an E911 solution that is in compliance with the VoIP E911 order or were customers prior to November 28, 2005.
+We may be subject to enforcement actions including, but not limited to, fines, cease and desist orders, or other penalties for those customers that we are unable to provide E911 service in a manner consistent with the VoIP E911 order.